By Bob Parks

 I understand the desire to observe the privacy of “juveniles”, even in a public place but it also requires a suspension of common sense that for all of the high-tech “security you don’t see”, the “noose” was supposedly left in a “public exhibition space” where electronic surveillance was blind.
 Even more unbelievable is that in the age of personal smartphones with still and video cameras, the many “tourists who found” it as well as horrified museum staff, NOT ONE picture or video of the “noose” made it to a Facebook page, Twitter or Instagram post… nothing that shows that “noose” in the museums on the dates in question.

 In whose possession is the physical “noose” today?
-Shouldn’t it be on display as a “recent acquisition”?
+Shouldn’t it be on display as an unfortunate but relevant “recent acquisition”?

 It could be concluded this was another contribution to the Democrat #resist, #anti-Trump smear on Americans by creating the illusion of a racial divide.
 What could be a possible motivation for the museum to push a false narrative?
 It could be as simple as “follow the money”.